-The Board can confirm that it undertook the annual review of the effectiveness of the system of internal controls for 2018 and the output was assessed at the ARC's meeting of the 27th February 2019 and at the subsequent Board meeting on the 15 March 2019.
+The Board can confirm that it undertook the annual review of the effectiveness of the system of internal controls for 2019 and the output was assessed at the ARC's meeting of 26 February 2020 and at the subsequent Board meeting on 26 March 2020.
 This was supported by a report to the ARC on assurance arrangements and the review of the effectiveness of the system of internal control.